-The importance of direct pathways was measured and standard errors were estimated using the Bootstrap resampling method [62].
-The number of bootstrap samples ought to be substantial.10,000 bootstrap samples are frequently advised [63,64].
+The importance of direct pathways was measured, and standard errors were estimated using the Bootstrap resampling method [62].
+The number of bootstrap samples ought to be substantial.
+10,000 bootstrap samples are frequently advised [63,64].

-To see the relationship between exogeneous latent constructs and endogeneous latent construct, multiple regression is utilized where paths of respective construct to outcome variable is examined.
+To see the relationship between exogeneous latent constructs and endogeneous latent constructs, multiple regression is utilized, where the paths of the respective constructs to the outcome variable are examined.